tombee/conductor/docs/examples/slack-integration.md

     Return the message exactly as-is.
 ```

 **What it does**: In this example, this is a placeholder step.
-In production, you would replace this with an actual Slack connector that posts via the Slack API.
+In production, you would replace this with an actual Slack action that posts via the Slack API.

 **Production implementation**: Replace with a shell command using `curl` or the Slack CLI: